-Just so you know, I’ve been working on making the perfect chocolate mug cake for six months now.
-I wanted it to be just right – rich, chocolaty, gooey, and I also wanted it to be free of flour, not just to keep it gluten free but also because wheat flour is just not the most nutritious thing to put into one’s body.
+I’ve been working on making the perfect chocolate mug cake for six months now.
+I wanted it to be just right – rich, chocolaty, gooey, and I also wanted it to be low carb and gluten free.

-I tried maybe 20 recipe, I kid you not, and besides gaining 5 pounds (OK, I don’t know exactly how much I gained but my jeans were definitely tighter for a while), I was sorely disappointed in all of them, mostly the texture – it was either very dry, or too crumbly and not cake-like.
+I tried maybe 20 recipe for chocolate mug cake, I kid you not, and besides gaining three pounds, I was sorely disappointed in all of them, mostly the texture – it was either very dry, or too crumbly and not at all cake-like.

-The good news is that without wheat flour or white sugar, and with the goodness of almond butter, eggs and cocoa powder, even two servings will likely not result in the same blood sugar catastrophe that two servings of a regular chocolate cake would have caused (I actually measured my blood sugar to make sure).
+But even if you make two servings, the good news is that without wheat flour or white sugar, and with the goodness of almond butter, eggs and cocoa powder, even two servings of this amazing chocolate mug cake are not so bad for you.

 - 1 large egg